beejjorgensen/bgpython/src/bgpython_chapter_01_intro.md

 try another language like JavaScript, Go, or Rust.
 They all have their own features to explore and learn.

 ## Audience

+Beginning programmers.
+If you have limited experience, or no experience, this book is targeted at you!

 Attitude Prerequisite: be inquisitive, curious, have an eye for puzzles and problem solving, and be willing to take on difficult challenges.